VRZDevs/VRZ-TransferUI/README.md

 # VRZ-TransferUI
-Transferez vous d'un serveur a l'autre grace a /servers - By ByWeed
+Transferez vous d'un serveur a l'autre grace a /servers - By VRZDevs